beringresearch/lab/README.md

 # Concepts
 Lab employs several concepts: __hyperparameter logging__, __performance metrics__, and __model persistence__.
-A typical machine learning workflow can be truned into a Lab Experiment using a few decorators
+A typical machine learning workflow can be truned into a Lab Experiment by using a single decorator.

 # Example